 I’m a big fan of making pros and cons lists.
 When I’m grappling with a decision, I’ve been known to whip out a notebook, make two columns, and list out as many pros and cons as possible.
 Do you do the same thing?
 Somehow, seeing everything visually listed out makes me feel more in control of the decision making process and less in my head about it.
 Lists make everything more organized and less daunting.

 Would you believe me if I told you I made a pros and cons list for moving to France back in the day before I took the leap?
 Oui!
 I did.
 OF COURSE I DID!
 If I remember correctly, I think I made several pros and cons lists concerning France and I still write out my lists on a variety of topics all the time.
 If you’re in the research stage of moving to France or are just curious about some of the pros and cons of living in France, you’ve come to the right place.
-Do you live in France?
 Maybe you’ll be able to relate to the advantages and disadvantages of living abroad in France…

 Advantages and disadvantages of living abroad in France

 Bonjour!
 In case you’re new here, here’s a quick glance at my life.
 I moved to France from NYC back in 2012 to join my French husband.
 We’ve always lived out in the Loire Valley, never Paris or a big city.
 We both work and we don’t have kids (but we have a sweet little dog, Dagny ;-)).

 What I’d like to focus on in this post are the top pros and cons of living in France long term.
 I feel like fewer people write about the deeper stuff and it’s so needed in the living abroad in France space.
 I could make a list of little things that I find to be pros and cons of living in France (maybe I’ll make that a Part 2??
 LMK?), but the pros and cons below represent life in France overall for me after being here awhile.